 (3) The accumulation, with a carrying charge, of the non-capital cost incurred and not otherwise recovered through the utility’s base rates or through periodic adjustments in a deferred account to be amortized over a period set by the commission.

-(d) Cost recovery of program costs under this section shall continue as determined by the commission provided that the utility maintains satisfactory EM&V activities as specified in section 4 of this rule.
+(d) Recovery of energy efficiency program costs or demand response program costs, or both, under this section shall continue as determined by the commission provided that the utility maintains satisfactory EM&V activities as specified in section 4 of this rule.

-(e) In order to ensure that energy efficiency program and demand response program benefits and costs are allocated between utility shareholders, participants, and nonparticipants in a fair and economical way, the utility must demonstrate to the commission that an incentive paid by the utility to the customer for participating when combined with the reduction in the participant’s utility bills:
+(e) In order to ensure that energy efficiency program and demand response program benefits and costs are allocated between utility shareholders, participants, and nonparticipants in a fair and economical way, the utility must demonstrate to the commission that a customer incentive paid by the utility for participation, when combined with the reduction in the participant’s utility bills:

 (1) reflects the net benefit of the energy efficiency or demand response program to the utility and all customers; and